Premium Report - UTM Reports

-UTM Campaign, UTM Source, UTM Medium, UTM Term, Google Ads
+UTM Reports (Sales by UTM Campaign, UTM Source, UTM Medium, UTM Term)

-UTM reports and the Google Ads report are used to see which sales in your store originate from which ad campaigns.
+UTM reports are used to see which sales in your store originate from which ad campaigns.

 Generally this is a fantastic technique to both boost your sales and acquire new customers.
 However, it's critical that you can categorize the source of these orders in order to truly measure the effectiveness of these campaigns.